Multiple Testing for Neuroimaging via Hidden Markov Random Field: A Hidden Markov Random Field Model

-where $P_\phi(x_s|\theta_s)$ denotes the following distribution
+where $P_{\bmath{\phi}}(x_s|\theta_s)$ denotes the following distribution

-with unknown parameters $\phi=\{\mu_l, \sigma_l^2, p_l: l=1,2,...L\}$.
-Here we assume that the test statistic $X_s$ follows the standard normal distribution under the null, and the nonnull distribution is set to be the normal mixture that can be used to approximate a large collection of distributions (Magder and Zeger 1996; Efron 2004).
+with $(\mu_0,\sigma_0^2)=(0,1) $, unknown parameters ${\bmath{\phi}}=(\mu_1, \sigma_1^2, p_1,...,\mu_L, \sigma_L^2, p_L)^T$, $\sum_{l=1}^Lp_l=1$ and $p_l\ge 0$.
+In particular, the $z$-value $X_s$ follows the standard normal distribution under the null, and the nonnull distribution is set to be the normal mixture that can be used to approximate a large collection of distributions \citep{Magd96,Efro04}.
 The number of components $L$ in the nonnull distribution may be selected by, for example, the Akaike or Bayesian information criterion.
-Following the recommendation of Sun and Cai (2009), we use $L=2$ for the ADNI imaging analysis.
+Following the recommendation of \citet{Sun09}, we use $L=2$ for the ADNI image analysis.

-Markov random fields (MRFs; Bremaud 1999) are a natural generalization of Markov chains (MCs), where the time index of MC is replaced by the space index of MRF.
-It is well known that any one-dimensional MC is an MRF, and any one-dimensional stationary finite-valued MRF is proved to be a MC (Chandgotia et al. 2014).
-When $S$ is taken to be one-dimensional, then the above approach based on \eqref{Ising model}, \eqref{P(X|Theta)} and \eqref{P(X_i|Theta_i)} reduces to the HMC method of Sun and Cai (2009).
+Markov random fields (MRFs; Bremaud, 1999) are a natural generalization of Markov chains (MCs), where the time index of MC is replaced by the space index of MRF.
+It is well known that any one-dimensional MC is an MRF, and any one-dimensional stationary finite-valued MRF is an MC \citep{Chan14}.
+When $S$ is taken to be one-dimensional, the above approach based on \eqref{Ising model}-\eqref{P(X_i|Theta_i)} reduces to the HMC method of \citet{Sun09}.

-\section{HIDDEN MARKOV RANDOM FIELD LIS-BASED FDR PROCEDURES}
+\section{Hidden Markov Random Field LIS-Based FDR Procedures}